How Low Can You Go? The Data-Light SE Challenge: Motivation: Why Simplicity Matters

-An interesting feature of the values of $x$ and $y$ is that $x$ is much cheaper to collect that $y$.
-Table~\ref{slow} shows numerous examples in software engineering where a data scientist would have ready access to $x$ values, but far less access to $y$ values.
-The problem with $y$ values is that while there are many ways to find those values, each have their limitations: \begin{enumerate} \item In {\bf expert labeling}, subject matter experts offer $y$ labels.
+\begin{enumerate} \item In {\bf expert labeling}, subject matter experts offer $y$ labels.
 Label quality degrades when experts are rushed to process large corpora\cite{easterby1980design}.
 More careful interviews to label, say, 10 examples with ten attributes can require one to two hours per session\cite{KingtonAlison2009, lustosa2024learning}, repeated two or three times per week~\cite{valerdi2010heuristics}\footnote{If this seems too slow, then we remind that reader that this is consistent with one of the heuristics for manual knowledge acquisition from the 1980s; i.e. `5-10 expert rules per day''~\cite{menzies1992expert}.}. \item {\bf Historical logs} provides ``free'' labels, but often includes errors.
 For instance, Yu et al.\cite{yu2020identifying} found 90\% of technical debt entries marked ``false positive'' were actually correct.
 Similar problems exist in security datasets\cite{wu2021data}, static analysis tools\cite{kang2022detecting}, and defect datasets\cite{shepperd2013data}. \item {\bf Automated labeling} models can generate $y$ labels, but simplistic labeling models can be misleading (e.g. simple regex-based labeling methods can rely on dubious keyword heuristics~\cite{kamei2012large}).
 Recent studies on automatic labeling at MSR'25 report that LLMs, while promising, remain assistive not authoritative labeling agents\cite{ahmed2025can}.
 Even after decades of use, some automated labeling models remain problematic; e.g. the SZZ algorithm is the de facto standard for labeling bug fixing commits and finding inducing changes for defect prediction data~\cite{Sliwerski05}.
 But there are many issues with the labels it generates and some researchers are negative about SZZ ever becoming a truly authoritative source~\cite{herbold2022problems}.
 The main point here is that even seemingly sophisticated automated labeling methods have to be certified-- which means automated labeling is dependent on experts or logs for their evaluation. \end{enumerate}